[?] Subscribe To This Site

 But don't just take it from me, listen to the rabbit experts: "There’s no such thing as a ‘cold’ in rabbits," is the unequivocal statement in Rabbit Production (p.
 213).
 "Mucopurulent nasal discharges (pus) that many people attribute to colds are almost invariably caused by P. multocida in conjunction with another bacterium called Bordatella bronchisepticum.
 This is not a transient condition like a cold, but one with permanent adverse effects on the animal."

-Before we assume rabbit-sneezing is pasteurella multocida, check to ensure the rabbit is not sneezing from environmental causes:
+Before we assume rabbit-sneezing is due to germs, check to ensure the rabbit is not sneezing from environmental causes:

-• In the case of pasteurella: The rabbit keeps on sneezing on and off, and you notice matting on the insides of the front legs from wiping the white snot away with the front legs (they haven't figured out how to use tissues), and especially, you actually see white snot bubbles as the rabbit sneezes.
-Thick white snot is pasteurella multocida.
+• In the case of Pasteurella: The rabbit keeps on sneezing on and off, and you notice matting on the insides of the front legs from repeatedly wiping the white snot away with the front legs, and, you actually see white snot bubbles as the rabbit sneezes.

 Pasteurella ratchets up the hurt in lots of other ways too: